The cohomological Hall algebra of a surface and factorization cohomology: The COHA of a surface and factorization homology

-We will use the case when $\Cc=\sset$ and $\Cc=\Top$.
-We will refer to these cases as {\em simplicial operads} and {\em topological operads}.
+We will use the case when $\Cc=\sset$, $\Cc=\Top$ or $\Cc=\Co(\Vect_\k)$.
+We will refer to these cases as {\em simplicial, topological} and {\em dg-operads}.
 Any topological operad $\Pc$ gives a simplicial operad $\Sing(\Pc)$ by passing to the singular simplicial sets of the $\Pc(r)$'s.
+It further gives a dg-operad $C_\bullet(\Pc)$ formed by the singular chain complexes of the $\Pc(r)$ (considered, as usual, as cochain complexes with reverse indexation).

 A {\em weak equivalence} of simplicial operads is a morphism $\Pc\to\Qc$ of such operads such that for each $r$ the morphism of simplicial sets $\Pc(r)\to\Qc(r)$ is a weak equivalence, i.e., it induces a homotopy equivalence on the realizations.